 When I’m searching for things to do in a new city, I love finding recommendations from locals.
 Who knows a city better than the people who live there, right?
 This is why I’m sharing my favorite places to eat in my hometown.
 I’ve also asked other Chicago local’s what their fave places are, you can find that list HERE.
 And, also recently created a part 2 to this list HERE.
 Plus, if you’re looking for top photo spots you can find those HERE.
 For now, check out my recommendations below.
 I’d love to know your thoughts if you do try any of them!

 Sweet Maple Cafe– Sweet Maple has been a favorite for a long time.
 The restaurant is tiny with a southern flair.
 It does have long waits on weekends, so get there early or an hour before they close.
 My favorite thing to order is the “Sweet Maple Special” which is simply eggs, bacon, with a side of their heavenly homefries, and toast.
 I’ve yet to find homefries that beat Sweet Maples.
-Jorge loves their omelettes.
+Jorge loves their omelets.
 The portions are big and will keep you full for half the day!
 It’s a good place to go if you’re planning a light dinner.
 Bonus: They have a free parking lot across the street.

 M.Henry Cafe– We barely tried this place last February because I wanted to celebrate “National Pancake Month”.
 I was sad that I wasn’t going to make it out to my fave pancake place in NYC, so I was determined to find a good spot at home.
 M.Henry was a pleasant surprise.
 Everything we had was delicious, and their pancakes were well decorated, fluffy, and fantastic.